tg222eu/SIEMsplunk/README.md

 Now we need to setup a receiving port.
 In Splunk, go to Settings, then forwarding and recieving, and under Recieve data hit +add new.
 Enter the default port 9997 and hit save

+Now login to the cloud computer, download and install Splunk Universal Forwarder.
+Make sure you do the "Customize Option".
+Hit next until you get to the options what to logs.
+Select all boxes under Windows Event Logs and During the installation you will need to enter the IP address of your splunkserver, if its on the same computer then enter 127.0.0.1 and port 9997 as you configured.